Lab 1 overview

 ## [1] 0.008

-Review the bootstrapping code from the “Why focus on algorithms” lecture (to generate confidence intervals for arbitrary test statistics).
+Review the bootstrapping code from the first lecture topic (to generate confidence intervals for arbitrary test statistics).
 Then complete the following exercise:

-Generate a new R function, called “RegressionCoefs()” that takes a data frame as the first input parameter and the name of the response variable as the second input parameter, and returns the (univariate) regression coefficients (\(\beta\)) produced by regressing the response variable on each predictor variable (returning a vector of regression coefficients).
+Generate a new R function, called “RegressionCoefs()” that takes a data frame as the first input parameter and the name of the response variable as the second input parameter, and returns the regression coefficients (\(\beta\)) produced by regressing the response variable on each predictor variable one at a time (returning a vector of regression coefficients).
 You can use the “Rsquared()” function (from the lecture) as a reference!

 More specifically, this function should be specified as follows: